Oenologist: Leonidas Nassiakos

 Acidity: 6.4 g/l expressed as tartaric acid

 Residual sugar: 2.8 g/l

-Serving suggestions: Serve with seafood, shellfish, salads and fish in lemon sauces.
+Serving suggestions: The wine can be enjoyed with shellfish, prawns, crayfish and fish in lemon sauces.

 Farming Practices: Sustainable